WFP-VAM/HRM/README.md

   3. Generating features from fine-tuned CNN on nightlights (caffe).ipynb
   4. Predicting HH indicators with CNN features.ipynb

+  The data structure to run the code is:

+  Data
+├── Datasets
+├── Network
+├── Outputs
+└── Satellite
+    ├── Bing
+    └── Google

   The code is following closely the one shared on Neal Jean's Guthub repo: https://github.com/nealjean/predicting-poverty

  The next steps are (work in progress):